-We are evolving toward the age of networked enterprise, in which the traditional hierarchies of the corporation will be supplanted by self-organizing systems collaborating on digital platforms.
+We are evolving toward an age of networked enterprises, in which the traditional hierarchies of the corporation will be supplanted by self-organizing systems collaborating on digital platforms.

 It will be an era of entrepreneurship, distributed leadership, and the continual reorganization of people and resources.
 It will be a time of disintermediation both within and between organizations.
 Layers of management will fall; the need for centralized systems and trusted go-betweens will dissipate, if not disappear.

 Or so many experts predict.

 As for me?
 Yes, I do believe this is the future toward which we are slowly advancing.
 Those of us deeper into our careers may not see it come to full fruition during our organizational lives, but the trends are real, and they are already on display if you care to look for them.

 And that makes me worry for my friends in the corporate-culture business.
 Because I’m not sure that culture is going to matter that much in the future — at least not in the ways we conceive of it today.

 Jon Katzenbach, another of the field’s most respected thinkers, defines an organizational culture as “the self-sustaining pattern of behavior that determines how things are done.”
 It is “made of instinctive, repetitive habits and emotional responses.”